AndyStobirski/ImageSlicer/README.md

 **Automatically**

-The tab settings on the main form contains a section called *Generate Panels*, which is used to automatically generate a set of panels on the loading images.
-The number of panels per row and number of columns can be specified, along with horizontal and vertical panel paddings.
+A regular number of panels can be drawn on the image by selecting Tools > Generate Panels.
+Options available are rows, columns, vertical padding and horizontal padding.

 This assumes the image has regular spaced panel, and is a quick way to get started.

 **Editing Panels**